blasrodri/spaceship-go/src/preface.md

 hopefully, this will still be found interesting for those looking for getting a deeper understanding of what tools the language and its runtime has to offer.

+## Feedback and comments
+This book is built entirely using markdown.
+And it's also hosted publicly on Github.
+For comments, issues, or any kind of feedback, please use the [Spaceship Go](https://github.com/blasrodri/spaceship-go) repository.
+PR's are more than wlecome, of any type!